-Air compressors may be oil lubricated provided they have suitable filtration to provide quality breathing air that is checked for quality at least once every six months.
+Air compressors may be oil lubricated provided they have suitable filtration to provide quality breathing air that is checked for quality at least once every six months or when the air compressors are serviced.

-All pipework and gas outlets should be labelled with contents and direction of flow.
+All pipework and gas outlets shall include particle filters & should be labelled with contents and direction of flow.
 Pipes should be frequently labelled for ease of quick identification.